The Department of Extra-Mural Studies (DEMS) of HKU was formally instituted by the University Court on 21 May 1957.

 The College of Humanities and Law

-The College of Life Science and Technology (incorporating with the Division of Chinese Medicine from July 2016)
+The College of Life Sciences and Technology (incorporating with the Division of Chinese Medicine from July 2016)

 The School’s development has been aiming at offering more places and opportunities for secondary students, which accounted for the great boost in course enrolments, increasing from 1.5 to 2 million within just 4 years.